 Durban / Umhlanga

-All hotel employees thinks that the toughest job in the establishment is being done by them; but the truth is that all the jobs come with challenges.
+All hotel employees think that the toughest job in the establishment is being done by them; but the truth is that each of the jobs comes with its own challenges.

 Hotel jobs cover the full monty of careers.
 Note that you will have to apply for a particular job, as the "I'm willing to do anything" approach doesn't work.
 So, start off by deciding which job you want to do (which usually comes down to what you're most qualified for).